 House sparrows are highly adaptable and can shelter in a wide range of locations.
 While it would not be prudent for birders to remove all shelter, which would deprive native birds of safe spaces, it is possible to minimize shelter for house sparrows.
 Keep garage doors and sheds closed to prevent birds from entering, and avoid putting out bird roost boxes that will encourage house sparrows to claim territories.
 Scare house sparrows away from sheltered spots in the evening so they will be forced to find less protected spots and may be more susceptible to nighttime predators.
 Installing mesh beneath a home’s eaves may also be effective in keeping house sparrows from roosting in those protected areas.

 House sparrows aggressively compete with native birds for nesting sites, often injuring or killing other birds in the process.
 To prevent this behavior, avoid putting up birdhouses or nest boxes until April 1.
 House sparrows typically begin choosing nesting sites as early as late February or early March, when other birds have not yet arrived in their breeding ranges.
 If a house sparrow has claimed a birdhouse, plug the entrance hole with crumpled paper or a rubber cork for several days until the bird moves on.
 Relocating boxes may also be effective, though it is just as likely that the house sparrows will discover the new locations.
 Birdhouses made from PVC pipe can be effective deterrents, since house sparrows prefer wooden nest boxes.
 Birdhouse entrance holes should be smaller than 1.25 inches in diameter, though this may also exclude smaller native birds from using the house.

 Once other birds have laid their first egg in a house, adding a “sparrow spooker” can be effective to protect the nesting birds and scare house sparrows away.
 A sparrow spooker is an arrangement of hanging Mylar strips that dangle above the roof of the birdhouse and discourage house sparrows from approaching.
-Other birds are not as easily deterred and will continue to use the birdhouse and tend their nest.
+Other birds are not as easily frightened and will continue to use the birdhouse and tend their nest.

 Aggressive Control Techniques